Go on to Part Four

 Apr.
 15 Baltimore, Maryland Civic Center

 Ads originally announced Spooky Tooth as the band scheduled to play first on this evening, followed by Edgar Winter and headliners Humble Pie.
-However, it has been confirmed by both a fan recollection and a review in Loyola University’s Greyhound student newspaper that GG played as a substitute for Spooky Tooth, a band known to have backed out of other Humble Pie gigs around this time.
+However, it has been confirmed by both a later ad and a review in Loyola University’s Greyhound student newspaper that GG played as a substitute for Spooky Tooth, a band known to have backed out of other Humble Pie gigs around this time.
 This review proclaimed GG as the best act of the evening, while acknowledging they were mismatched with the other two traditional rock and roll acts.

 Apr.
 18 Warren, Ohio Packard Music Hall